Cyphershadow24ar/Leet-Code/README.md

 68. (3494) Find the Minimum Amount of Time to Brew Potions
 69. (3495) Minimum Operations to Make Array Elements Zero
 70. (3516) Find Closest Person
+71. (3539) Find Sum of Array Product of Magical Sequences
-71. (3541) Find Most Frequent Vowel and Consonant
+72. (3541) Find Most Frequent Vowel and Consonant